lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-04-how-i-started-reading-books.md

 > A mighty mountainside.

 It is passages like these that got me hooked.
-I cannot recall which one was the first that I read, whether one of the above or a passage from another title entirely.
+I cannot recall which was the first passage that I read, whether one of the above or a passage from another title entirely.
-What is of significance though is the realization that these passages brought: why falter away on my own when I could be learning from the likes of men who had led armies and empires?
+What is of significance though is the realization that accompanied these passages: why falter away on my own when I could be learning from the likes of men who had led armies and empires?
-Leo Tolstoy, regarded as one of the greatest authors of all time, wrote:
+In the words of one of the greatest authors of all time, Leo Tolstoy:

 > I cannot understand how some people can live without communicating with the wisest people who ever lived on Earth?

 It would not have been a bad idea to have started reading books earlier.
-As the first decade of my professional career is coming to a close, I can count reading books as one of the most important takeaways from this period (pair/mob programming is the other that comes to mind right now).
+As the first decade of my professional career is coming to a close, I can count reading books as one of the most important takeaways from this period.
 I have found it to add value not just to how I lead, but to every aspect in my personal and professional life.